 I am interested in the intersection between domestic American politics, American public opinion, and the use of US military force abroad.
+I also study how concerns over status, or primacy anxiety, motivates some American leaders and members of the public’s foreign policy preferences.

 Thesis: “Second-World Competition in Vietnam: Analyzing the Implications of the Vietnam War on Sino-Soviet Relations” [.pdf] [abstract].
 Presented research at the 2018 Ohio State University Denman Undergraduate Research Forum.